Reporting and Reconciling Travel Expenses Associated with Cancellations due to the Novel Coronavirus/COVID-19

-Western is in the process of transitioning from TEM to Concur for Employee Travel and Expense Management.
-Please see our Concur Updates page for more information.
+Western employee travel processing has moved from TEM to Concur as of June 30, 2020.
+Please see our Travel Updates page for more information.

-If your travel did not go as originally planned on your Authorization, please make adjustments on your reimbursement and be sure to make a comment for any major changes.
+If your travel did not go as originally planned, please make adjustments on your Expense Report.
+Enter comments to clarify travel expenses.

 If you submit your request after 60 days please choose the “Taxable Reimbursement – Over 60 Days” expense type for each expense and note what each expense is for in the description.